Matthew530419/Web-API/README_WebAPI.md

     <img src="./img/output6.png" width="700" height="400">

-- Effort to optimize application would be not only reduce delay when operating but also improve with high level coding skill.
+- Effort to optimize application would not only reduce delay when operating but also improve with high level coding skill.
+Performance tab of browser developer tool will help developer optimize their application indicating whether or not experience exist like layout shift.

 ### 7. Loading sequence on console